FluentValidation/FluentValidation/.github/CONTRIBUTING.md

+## General support, feedback, and discussions
+We don't provide discussions or support for general usage questions due to time constraints and the effort required to moderate these.
+The FluentValidation issue tracker should *only* be used for bug reports in the core FluentValidation library, or feature requests.
+Requests for general help or support will be closed.

-## Filing issues and feature requests
+## Filing bug reports and feature requests
 The best way to get your bug fixed is to be as detailed as you can be about the problem.

-Please check the documentation at https://fluentvalidation.net and old issues first to see if your question has already been answered.
+Please check both the documentation at https://fluentvalidation.net and old issues first to see if your question has already been answered.

 If not, then please provide the exact version of FluentValidation that you're using along with a detailed explanation of the issue and complete steps to reproduce the problem.
 Issues that don't provide enough information to reproduce will be closed.

 Please ensure all sample code is properly formatted and readable (GitHub supports [markdown](https://github.github.com/github-flavored-markdown/)).
-Issues that don't include steps to reproduce will be closed.
+Issues that don't include all necessary code (or a sample project) to reproduce will be closed.

 We do our best to respond to all bug reports and feature requests, but FluentValidation is maintained on a voluntary basis and we cannot guarantee how quickly these will be looked at.

-## General support, feedback, and discussions
-We don't provide discussions or support for general usage questions due to time constraints and the effort required to moderate these.
-The FluentValidation issue tracker should *only* be used for bug reports in the core FluentValidation library, or feature requests.
-Requests for general help or support will be closed.

 ## Contributing Code
 Please open an issue to discuss new feature requests before submitting a Pull Request.
 This allows the maintainers to discuss whether your feature is a suitible fit for the project before any code is written.
+Please don't open a pull request without first discussing whether the feature fits with the project roadmap.

 ## Building the code
 Run `Build.cmd` (windows) or build.sh (Linux/mac) from the command line.
 This builds the project and and runs tests.
 Building requires the following software to be installed: